Oczko24/Obsidian-transparent/README.md

 This theme is designed to be **light**, **simple**, **aesthetic**, and **minimalistic**.
 It provides a clean and unobtrusive user interface that allows you to focus on your notes without distraction.

 ![screnshoot](preview.png)

+if you like this theme you can give a star to this repo on github

 ## Features

 - **Light Color Palette**: The theme uses a soft color scheme that is easy on the eyes.